Albert0i/mariadb-vss/om.md

 #### Retrospection
-Regarding to our case, we would like to maintain the index `demo:writers:idx_vss` manually :
+Regarding to our case, we maintain the index `demo:writers:idx_vss` manually:

 ### EOF (2025/04/23)